maxistaebler/mac_setup/README.md

-# mac_setup
+# My MacSetup

-Files and descriptions on how I set up my MacBook
+Files and descriptions on how I set up my MacBook.